 The main shop is on your right as you enter the museum and has everything you’d expect.

-The focus, inevitably, is on books, DVDs, postcards and posters, but there’s also, for example, jewellery and miniatures.
-I liked the Saliera-style salt and pepper pots – not cheap, but cheaper than the original.
+The focus, inevitably, is on books, exhibition catalogues, DVDs, postcards, souvenirs, and posters, but you’ll also find, for example, jewellery and miniatures.
+I liked the salt and pepper pots in the style of the Saliera – not cheap, but an awful lot cheaper than the original.

 Outside of the Kunstkammer collection and the painting galleries, you may not find English everywhere.
 If you plan to explore the other collections without an audio guide, then you might want to get a book here.

 Each of the individual museum collections has its own guidebook covering the masterpieces, for example.
 If you want to quickly browse everything, then a general guidebook obviously makes more financial sense.

 Most of the items in the shop are helpfully split by collection.
 So if you’re looking for a postcard of that Titian or Rubens you just admired, try the painting section.

 And you know you’re in the Kunsthistorisches Museum when you can buy chocolate with a Bruegel or Rubens-themed wrapping.

 (Incidentally, the museum also has a smaller boutique shop up the stairs, next to the café/restaurant.)